Welcome to Public Theology with Zach W. Lambert!

 Become a Public Theologian

 We are thrilled you are here, no matter how you are joining.
-If money is a barrier to a much needed community of like minded, altruistic people, please reach out.
-Welcome to the community!
+If money is a barrier to a much needed community of like minded, altruistic people, please reach out to

-And don’t hesitate to send me a DM if I can support you in any way!
+.Welcome to the community!
+And don’t hesitate to send a DM if Amy or I can support you in any way!